Colleges by Location

 Knowing more about a school's faculty can help you gauge the caliber of the education it can provide to you.

-In 2024, this ratio at University of Maryland, College Park was 18:1.
-That means that there were 18 times more students than teachers at this school.
-The total number of faculty teaching at the institution is 2,609.
-Out of that number, there were 1,527 male and 1,082 female faculty members.
+According to the most recent data, the student-faculty ratio at University of Maryland, College Park was 17:1: that means 17 students per one teacher.
+The total number of faculty teaching at the institution is 2,657.
+Out of that number, there were 1,532 men and 1,125 women.

 Student Population Diversity Graph